-1Do not remove an NVMe SSD from the drive bay while the Do Not Remove button LED is flashing.
-The Do Not Remove button LED flashes to indicate the device is still in use.
-Removal of the NVMe SSD before the device has completed and ceased signal/traffic flow can cause loss of data.
+Do not remove an NVMe SSD from the drive bay while the Do not remove LED is flashing.
+The Do not remove LED flashes to indicate that the device is still in use.
+Removing the NVMe SSD before the device has completed and ceased signal/traffic flow can cause loss of data.